 The Sustainable Markets Foundation is an environmentalist organization pushing for stricter environmental laws and bans on natural gas production.
+Despite its name, the group is organized as a 501(c)(3) public charity, not a foundation.
 The organization serves as a fiscal sponsor, providing grants as well as administrative support to other nonprofits like 350.org or Frack Action.

 In the foundation’s 2015 tax returns, revenue totaled over $9.8 million and expenses were $8.8 million.